nicholasc69/InvestecBankingWidget/README.md

 The project is integrated with:
 - **Compose UI Tests** and **Robolectric** for local behavior verification.
 - **Roborazzi** for screenshot testing.
-- To run unit and viewmodel tests:
+- To run unit and viewmodel tests across modules:
   ```bash
   ./gradlew test
   ```